vulcainjs/vulcainjs.github.io/docs/reference/configurations.md

 let property1 = System.createServiceConfigurationProperty<number>("property-name", 0);
 ```

 These helpers create a *chained* property.
-Chained property create a pipeline of dynamic property using the first value
+Chained property create a pipeline of dynamic properties using the first value
 available.

 For example for a service property, the pipeline consists of the following property names :